Last week's Monetary Policy Statement from the Reserve Bank suggested a rise in interest rates might be closer than many expect.

 Then there's the US Federal Reserve, the most influential central bank in the world.
 The Fed has been downplaying some of the inflationary pressures we've seen in recent months, reminding investors the US labour market isn't as strong as it needs to be just yet.

-However, with the Fed's preferred inflation measure having just posted the strongest annual gain since 1992 markets are getting a bit twitchy.
+However, with the core personal consumption expenditures index (the Fed's preferred inflation measure) having just posted the strongest annual gain since 1992 markets are getting a bit twitchy.

 With all of this in mind, borrowers should keep a close eye on mortgage rates, and seek good advice on how long they should fix for.